 On the positive side, personal injury law firms make so much money that they’re enormously profitable, even by law firms that are inefficiently managed by lawyers who don’t know how to run a business.

-Personal injury lawyers are allowed to earn a very substantial legal fee because of the horrendous cash flow and the risk of losing a case, and the advanced expenses after working on it for years.
+Personal injury lawyers are allowed to earn a very substantial legal fee because of the horrendous cash flow and the risk of losing a case.

 5 Unique Attributes of a Personal Injury Law Firm vs. Other Businesses